TACC/coe-332-sp25/docs/unit10/development.rst

 Write a Makefile that, at a minimum:

-1. Builds all necessary images for your app from Dockerfile(s)
-2. Starts up new containers / services
-3. Removes running containers in your namespace (be careful!)
+1. Removes running containers in your namespace
-4. Runs your unit tests
+2. Builds and runs new containers / services
+3. Runs a unit test or a curl command against flask
-5. Cycles through steps 2-5 listed above **in one command**
+4. Cycles through steps 1-3 listed above in one command

 .. note::